wrafique007/USB_Driver/README.md

 In this project I also used CMSIS driver layer to perform low level peripheral initializations of Hardware e.g. Clocks and PLL initialization

 # Hardware used
-STM32F407VG Board
+  * STM32F407VG Board
-# IDE Used
+# Software Used
-STM32CubeIDE
+  * STM32CubeIDE